Mifflin County School District

 According to District officials, in the 2013-2014 school year, Mifflin County School District provided basic educational services to 5,436 pupils through the employment of 400 administrators and teachers and 214 full-time and part-time non-instructional staff.
 The superintendent is Vance Varner.
 In 2011-12, the District provided basic educational services to 5,336 pupils.
 It reported employing: 384 teachers, 229 full-time and part-time support personnel, and increasing to 30 administrators.
 The District received $30.9 million in state funding in the 2011-12 school year.
 In school year 2007-08, the MCSD enrollment was 5,691 pupils.
 In 2008, the District employed: 460 teachers, 402 full-time and part-time support personnel, and 27 administrators.
 Mifflin County School District received more than $28.7 million in state funding in school year 2007-08.

 Due to decreasing enrollment, rising operating costs, and aging facilities that required significant upgrades, on January 13, 2011, the Mifflin County School Board approved a consolidation plan to combine the high schools and reduce the total schools in the district from 15 to 10.
 These changes went into effect during the 2011-2012 academic year.

 Mifflin County School District consists of 5 elementary schools, 2 intermediate,1 middle school,1 junior highschool, and 1 high schools and a distance learning program for grades 6 through 12.
-High school students may choose to attend Mifflin-Juniata Career and Technology Center for training in the construction and mechanical trades.
-The Tuscarora Intermediate Unit 11 provides the District with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+High school students may choose to attend The Mifflin County Academy of Science and Technology, formerly known as Mifflin-Juniata Career and Technology Center for training in the construction and mechanical trades.
+The Tuscarora Intermediate Unit 11 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

+School Board

+The following are the current members of the Mifflin County School District Board of Directors.